Skip to content

 BFS with Re-visiting Cells: Grid with Obstacles Elimination

-Breadth-First Search (BFS) is an algorithm used to find the shortest path in an unweighted graph or a 2D grid.
-One of its fundamental rules is:
+Breadth-First Search (BFS) is an algorithm for finding the shortest path in an unweighted graph or a 2D grid.
+One of its core principles is simple:

-Once a cell is visited, we mark it as visited and never visit it again.
+Once a cell is visited, we mark it as visited and never return to it.

 The Problem: Shortest Path in a Grid with Obstacles Elimination